 The Web-based client for the openSUSE Build Service provides easy access to the Build Service.
 Please read this article on how to set up a local webclient from source.

 - The OSC commandline client gives access to most functions of the Build Service.
 It is the recommended tool for the daily packaging work.

 - The build service REST API can also be directly used with your tools, or for example with curl.
-The API is documented in the OBS source and at https://api.opensuse.org/apidocs/ (same credentials as for logging in to https://build.opensuse.org).
+The API is documented in the OBS source and at https://build.opensuse.org/apidocs/.
 You can also use OSC with the

 -doption to see the API requests issued for a given osc command.

 - There has been a Google Summer of Code project that started to implement a KDE Rich Client (discontinued).